DHTMLX/docs-suite/docs/grid/usage.md

         - a user-defined aggregation function `((row: IRow[]) => string | number)`
     - `summary` - (optional) specifies where the total row is rendered - at the `top` or at the `bottom` of the group

-A predefined configuration is needed in cases when the group panel is supposed to be used and the rendered group should have the total row.
+A predefined configuration is needed when the group panel is used and the rendered group should have a total row.

 ~~~jsx {7-21}
 const grid = new dhx.Grid("grid_container", {